This user agreement will be effective for all users as of October 31, 2022.

 For transactions that are not processed either through a buyer’s PayPal account or through the ‘Payments without a PayPal account’ service, and where the buyer pursues a chargeback for the transaction with their card issuer, PayPal will charge you a Chargeback fee for facilitating the chargeback process.
 The Chargeback fee will apply regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.

 The applicable chargeback fee will be deducted from your PayPal account.
 The chargeback fee is applied as specified in the Chargeback fee table and will be charged in the currency which you selected for the original transaction listing.
 If the transaction was in a currency not listed in the Chargeback fee table the fee charged will be in your primary holding currency.

-You should read our provisions on Buyer Protection Policy and if you sell goods and services to buyers with PayPal accounts in countries other than your own, you also should be familiar with the purchase protection made available by PayPal to buyers in each of those countries as buyers’ rights under these programs may impact you as a seller.
-You can find information about PayPal Buyer Protection on the Legal Agreements page by selecting your buyer’s location at the top of the page and referring to the corresponding PayPal Buyer Protection policy listed on that page or in the corresponding user agreement.
+You should read our provisions on PayPal’s Buyer Protection program and if you sell goods and services to buyers with PayPal accounts in a region other than your own, you also should be familiar with the purchase protection made available by PayPal to buyers in each of those regions as buyers’ rights under these programs may impact you as a seller.
+You can find information about PayPal Buyer Protection on the Legal Agreements page by selecting your buyer’s location at the top of the page and referring to the corresponding PayPal’s Buyer Protection program provisions in the corresponding user agreement.